 As we have opportunity, we are to do good to ALL men.

 Now let me ask this question..

 Is it consistent with the bible..
-And is at all reasonable..
+And is it at all reasonable..
 That the God who LOVES everyone, who DIED for everyone, who shed His BLOOD for everyone, who commands US to love everyone, and to be a NEIGHBOR to everyone..
-Is it at all reasonable, that this God, would call us out of the world, so that we could do HIS work.. and tell us, that as individuals, we are commanded to help ALL the people of the world; but that when we act together as a united body of believers, members of HIS church, doing HIS work.. that we had better not use any of HIS money, to help the people of this world!
-I’ll give them My blood, but don’t you give them My money.
+Is it at all reasonable, that this God, would call us out of the world, to be members of His body, so that we could do HIS work.. and then tell us, that as individuals, we are commanded to help ALL the people of the world, but that when we act together as a united body of believers, members of HIS church, doing HIS work.. that we had better not use any of HIS money, to help the people of this world!
+I’ll give them My blood, but don’t you give them My money!

-May God bless you in the study of His word, and in your reasoning with the word.
+May God bless YOU in the study of His word, and in YOUR reasoning with HIS word.

 As always, I urge you to leave your questions and comments in the space provided below.